justinjmueller/medulla/tutorial/tutorial.md

 ### Sample Block
 An analysis necessarily consists of datasets that the selection is run over.
 Each `sample` block configures an independent sample in the analysis, and is intended to decouple the sample configuration from the selection configuration.
 The `sample` block is defined as an entry in a list (note the double '[' in `[[sample]]`), which allows the user to define *all* samples they wish to use and run the selection (identically) on each one sequentially.
 The parameters available to the user are:
 * `name` - a name that uniquely identifies the sample in the output ROOT file.
 For example, the name `simulation` will result in all selection TTrees being placed in the `events/simulation` TDirectory.
 * `path` - a path or SAM definition specifying the input CAF files.
 A path may contain wildcards, but otherwise only supports basic pattern matching.
+This may also be a list of file names.
 * `ismc` - a flag marking the file as Monte Carlo simulation.
 Some selections (e.g. defining signal) are only relevant for MC, so this allows a user to mark a sample accordingly.
 * `disable` - an optional flag that skips the sample when running the selection.
 This is useful for development work.
 The default is false, which will not skip the sample.